Inductor finders: Power | RF

 All our RoHS-compliant parts are backward compatible with tin-lead soldering processes.

-For all soldering methods, the optimal reflow profile for a circuit board assembly is dependent on the solder material, solder amount, flux, temperature limit of each soldered component, heat transfer characteristics of the circuit board and component materials, and the layout of all components.
+For all soldering methods, the optimal soldering profile for a circuit board assembly is dependent on the solder material, solder amount, flux, temperature limit of each soldered component, heat transfer characteristics of the circuit board and component materials, and the layout of all components.
+The temperature vs. time limitation of the least robust component of the circuit board assembly ultimately dictates the optimal temperature profile.
+For this reason, Coilcraft does not provide soldering profiles for our components.